-The Fabry Perot system is being refurbished and is not available for 2020-1 proposals.
+The Fabry Perot system is being refurbished and is not available for 2020-2 science proposals.
 It is expected to return in the late 2020 with the MR and LR etalons only.
 The HR etalon is currently NOT being refurbished.